 Another possibility is that if government borrowing increases, the government/Central Bank could finance the higher debt by increasing the money supply.
 If the money supply rises, this will cause inflation, and this puts upward pressure on interest rates. (higher interest rates are used to control inflation).
 You can see this in economies like Zimbabwe, where high and unsustainable government debt caused the government to print money and cause inflation.

 This argument was more important in the 1970s when there was high budget deficits, rising inflation and high-interest rates.
 However, since the 1970s, there is a widespread acceptance that western governments will not print money to finance the deficit. (though quantitative easing has been used since the financial crisis)

-Suppose the economy is close to full capacity and the government increase the budget deficit through either higher spending or tax cuts.
+Suppose the economy is close to full capacity and the government increases the budget deficit through either higher spending or tax cuts.
 The government will need to borrow from the private sector.
-But, because the economy is close to full capacity, the private sector have high demand for investment projects.
+But, because the economy is close to full capacity, the private sector has a high demand for investment projects.
 In this case, to borrow money, the government need to offer higher interest rates to attract enough people to buy government bonds.
 Therefore, a large deficit during strong growth can cause financial crowding out – higher interest rates and lower spending.

 Why a lower deficit leads to lower interest rates